Skip to main content

 • Atta flour: The brand I always use is Aashirwaad.
 I recommend you look for it at your local South Asian or Indian grocer, or purchase it on Amazon using my link provided!

-• Ghee: I swear by Amul ghee as I find no other ghee has the same flavour.
+• Ghee: I swear by Amul ghee as I find no other ghee has the same flavor.
 However, if you want to be super ambitious and make your own ghee, then I definitely encourage it!

 • Ajwain: This adds a bit extra fragrance in our pooris.
 As I mention in my Make Cooking Fun!!, if there is a specific ingredient that you don’t have but you do have a suitable substitute for it, then there’s no stress to run out to get exactly what is being used in the recipe!
 In this case, ajwain has no substitute, but if you don’t have ajwain, then this will certainly NOT make or break your pooris!
 If you’re craving pooris the moment you are reading this blog post but you’re missing out on ajwain, then please proceed to make the pooris - you really won’t be disappointed!